 • Do I need approval for my development or building project?

 Simple buildings like a small cubby house will not require approval.
 Some other projects will not require approval but will require certification as complying development if they fit within the NSW guidelines.
 Everything else requires approval, usually from Council.
 Some projects require approval from multiple authorities (eg liquor licence, anything in a bushfire or mine subsidence area or beside a highway, creek or waterway).
 Sometimes it is better to obtain all the State approvals or exemptions prior to lodging an Integrated Development Application with Council (eg jetty).

 • A real estate agent says I can put my business into these leased premises, but the previous tenant was a different type of business.
 What do I have to do?

 We would submit an application to Council for a “change of use”, with documentation to justify your business proposal.
 Avoid signing an unconditional lease before approval has been gained.

 • What right do I have to object to my neighbour’s project?

 Adhere to the notified deadline for Council’s receipt of submissions.
 Develop your arguments and obtain professional advice: some aspects can be objected to successfully, others cannot because they meet the planning rules.
-Usually, you can lobby and address staff, Councillors, the Joint Regional Planning Panel or Planning Assessment Commission about your concerns (especially the impact of the proposal on you or others nearby).
+Usually, you can lobby and address staff, Local Planning Panel, the Joint Regional Planning Panel or Independent Planning Commission about your concerns (especially the impact of the proposal on you or others nearby).

 • To what extent can details of my project break the planning rules?
 The rules simply do not fit my site.